-For fields that can be populated with a large set of values , for instance antibiotic codes or microorganisms names or specimens, the tools cannot directly propose a list of codes, therefore the mapping needs to be helped with another OHDSI tool, named USAGI, which has the ability to import lists of local codes and tries to match them automatically with individual concepts in the OMOP dictionary.
+For fields that can be populated with a large set of values, for instance antibiotic codes or micro-organisms names or specimens, the tools cannot directly propose a list of codes, therefore the mapping needs to be helped with another OHDSI tool, named USAGI, which has the ability to import lists of local codes and tries to match them automatically with individual concepts in the OMOP dictionary based on term similarity.

 In a previous chapter, another OHDSI tool named ATHENA, was presented.
 This tool allows to browse through the OMOP dictionary and to search for specific terms in order to find the relevant OMOP concept and associated code that were not proposed by Rabbit-in-a-Hat, or that may not belong to a large list of values for instance "Detected" or "Present".
+Complete vocabulary tables could also be downloaded using ATHENA.